 The legacy DPD (B9h) command code is instead used to enable legacy SPI memory controllers, that can issue the former DPD command, to access a new bank address register.
-The bank address register allows SPI memory controllers that do not support more than 24 bits of address, the ability to provide higher order address bits for commands, as needed to access the larger address space of the 256-Mbit and 512-Mbit density FL-S devices.
-For additional information see Extended Address on page 54.
+The bank address register allows SPI memory controllers that do not support more than 24 bits of address, the ability to provide higher order address bits for commands, as needed to access the larger address space of the 256-Mbit density FL-S device.
+For additional information see Extended Address on page 53.